What to Do in Paris in 7 Days

 How to Get to/from the Airports of Paris

 Once you are in Paris, the easiest way to get around is via the metro.
-Check out this Metro of Paris guide, with all the information, different types of tickets, and our best tips.
+Check out this Metro of Paris guide, with all the information, different types of metro tickets and passes, and our best tips.

 Our Budget Tip for One Week in Paris

 The Paris Museum Pass is one of the best deals you can find out there!
 If you want to visit Paris’ main attractions on a budget, look no further.
-Once purchased, the pass allows you to freely explore Paris without worrying about the costs of individual attractions!
-You can buy this pass for 2, 4, or 6 consecutive days.
+Once purchased, the pass allows you to explore Paris freely without worrying about the costs of individual attractions!
+You can buy this pass for 2, 4, or 6 consecutive days – Click here to buy your Paris Museum Pass

-7 Days in Paris, Day 1 – Ile de la Cité and the Marais
+7 Days in Paris Itinerary, Day 1 – Ile de la Cité and Le Marais

-On day 1 of this Paris itinerary 7 days you will be visiting:
+On day 1 of this 7-day itinerary Paris, you will be visiting:

 - Notre Dame Cathedral (from outside)